 With the use of mobile technology, adaptive learning gives learners the flexibility to learn according to their comfortable time and place – be it at home, during lunch, or even while commuting.
 This makes them feel more motivated and engaged to complete the training modules.

-3. Personalized, Curated Learning Experience
+3. It's a Personalized, Curated Learning Experience

 With its modular structure, the adaptive learning system supports different presentation styles within one course – for example, audios, videos, animations, listicles, or short podcasts.

 The adaptive learning approach also gives modern learners a curated learning experience with the delivery of bite-sized, highly relevant, concise content that can be quickly consumed to find immediate solutions.
-When information is delivered in short bursts, it does not fatigue learners and ensures interactive learning experiences for them.
+When information is delivered in short bursts, it does not fatigue learners and ensures interactive walkthroughs and learning experiences for them.

 4. It Shows Administrators Where To Focus